 Governments are working together to protect remote communities from COVID-19 by restricting non-essential movement into remote communities.
-On 26 March 2020, the Minister for Health made a determination under the Biosecurity Act 2015 to formalise these arrangements and strengthened the arrangements for essential personnel with an amendment on 7 April 2020.
-This determination is available on the Federal Register of Legislation.
+On 26 March 2020, the Minister for Health made a Determination under the Biosecurity Act 2015 to formalise these arrangements.
+This Determination is available on the Federal Register of Legislation.

 The key elements are:

 - Anyone wishing to enter a designated area will need to self-isolate for 14 days before they can enter.